If My Tag Expires Do I Have to Register It Again

 The OWASP JWT Cheatsheet and OWASP ASVS (Application Security Verification Standard) prescribe guidelines for handling and storing tokens.

-The sections that are relevant to this are the Token Storage on Client Side and Token Sidejacking problems in the JWT Cheatsheet, and chapters 3 (Session Management) and 8 (Information Protection) of ASVS.
+The sections that are relevant to this are the Token Storage on Client Side

-From the Cheatsheet, Issue: Token Storage on the Client Side:
+From the Cheatsheet, Issue: Token Storage on the Client Side

 "This occurs when an application stores the token in a fashion exhibiting the post-obit behavior:"

-• Automatically sent by the browser (Cookie storage).
+- Automatically sent by the browser (Cookie storage).

-• Retrieved even if the browser is restarted (Utilize of browser localStorage container).
+- Retrieved even if the browser is restarted (Utilize of browser localStorage container).

-• Retrieved in case of XSS issue (Cookie accessible to JavaScript lawmaking or Token stored in browser local/session storage).
+- Retrieved in case of XSS issue (Cookie accessible to JavaScript lawmaking or Token stored in browser local/session storage).

 "How to Preclude:"

-• Store the token using the browser sessionStorage container.
+- Store the token using the browser

-• Add it every bit a Bearer HTTP Authentication header with JavaScript when calling services.
+container. - Add it every bit a Bearer HTTP

-• Add fingerprint information to the token.
+information to the token.

 By storing the token in browser sessionStorage container information technology exposes the token to existence stolen through a XSS assault.
 However, fingerprints added to the token prevent reuse of the stolen token by the attacker on their machine.
-To close a maximum of exploitation surfaces for an attacker, add a browser Content Security Policy to harden the execution context.
+To close a maximum of exploitation surfaces for an attacker, add a browser Content Security Policy

 "Symptom:"